 Above: A scan of a badly-worn contact print showing my paternal Grandma Cunnane/Wilman c1945 with, left to right, my aunties Joan and Joyce, and Uncle Harry - all Wilman's not Cunnanes.

-In the year 2017 it's quite strange to reflect that working class children like me appeared to have had little interest in learning about those of their relatives who either didn't visit us or were not visited.
+In the year 2018 it's quite strange to reflect that working class children like me appeared to have had little interest in learning about those of their relatives who didn't visit us.
 Following the huge success of a well-known ancestry website and associated TV programmes, it's all different nowadays.

 Had I known when I enlisted in the RAF that my paternal grandfather was an Irish citizen, I would not have deceived the recruiters.
 The direct question, "Do you have any relatives, living or dead, in the Irish Republic", was asked several times during my RAF career, usually when my security clearances were due for renewal, and each time I answered that I did not.
 In fact, I didn't find out the truth and extent of my Irish ancestry until 2010 when I had been retired for almost 10 years.

 Left: That's my Uncle Ernest Wilman who lied about his age and joined the Coldstream Guards and went off to the war.
 He was only 16 or 17 years old when this recruiting picture was taken.
 He first saw action in the Desert campaign and later in Italy.
 By the time he was demobbed and returned home to Leeds in 1946, he was a sergeant and he was definitely my hero!